-The third is the removal of savings specifically tied to RA programs operating in the same market to prevent double counting.
+The third and final factor in estimating MT savings is the removal of savings specifically tied to RA programs operating in the same market to prevent double counting; this is described in Section 2.4.
 After all three factors are considered, then MT savings are typically allocated to individual service territories.

+Estimating Total Market Units